opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 Select a column to match, an operator such as equal, greater than, or less than, and the value to match.
 <a href="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Filter.Options.png"><img class="mainimage bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Filter.Options.png" /></a>
-Filtering for a Publication Year equal to 2005 will show only articles published that year.
+Filter for a Publication Year equal to 2005 to show only articles published in that year.
 <a href="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Filter.Results.png"><img class="mainimage bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Filter.Results.png" /></a>

 ### Aggregate ###

+Aggregate performs operations across all rows of a column.
+The functions available include Sum, Average, Maximum, Minimum, and Count.
+The results can also be grouped together by a particular column.

 <a href="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Aggregate.Menu.png"><img class="mainimage bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Aggregate.Menu.png" /></a>

+To look at the total number of citations, pick the Sum for each type of citation.
+Then group the results by Journal.
 <a href="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Aggregate.Options.png"><img class="mainimage bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Aggregate.Options.png" /></a>

+The citations are then totaled for each Journal.
 <a href="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Aggregate.Results.png"><img class="mainimage bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.Aggregate.Results.png" /></a>

 ### Visualize ###